Layout

 If you’re involved in product management, you’ve no doubt heard of the terms Agile and Scrum thrown around.

 Agile is a philosophy where teams are managed to increase their adaptability to changing circumstances to deliver successful products to customers.
-Scrum is a part of the agile methodology that provides a framework for teams to follow.
+Scrum is a part of the agile product management that provides a framework for teams to follow.

 Due to their similarities and effectiveness in managing products, these terms are used interchangeably.
 Although similar they have several differences.
 In this article, we’ll discuss Agile and Scrum, their similarities, differences, and how they are applied in product management.